MrMimic/Machine-Learning/README.md

 ## text_fom_wiki_generation

-Train a NN model with articles from Wikipedia and generate text from it.
+Train a NN model (Keras and Tensorflow) with articles from Wikipedia and generate text from it.